teleman1991/csv-xlsx-anomaly-detector/README.md

 ## 🛠 Troubleshooting

+### "No CSV/XLSX files found in data/"
+- **Solution 1:** Put your files in the `data/` folder
+- **Solution 2:** Use custom paths when prompted or use command line mode

 ### "No matching columns found"
 - Make sure your CSV and XLSX have some column names in common
 - Column names are case-sensitive
+- Check that both files have headers in the first row

+### "File not found"
+- Double-check your file paths
+- Make sure file extensions are correct (.csv, .xlsx, .xls)
+- Use full paths if files are outside the project folder

 ### "No differences found"
 - Your data matches perfectly! 🎉